Can Creditors Freeze My Bank Account?

 Once your account is frozen, it goes into a holding period for about two to three weeks.
 During this time, the money is still in your account, but you are not able to access it.
 This gives you time to take action of your own, either settling with the creditor or counter-suing them.

 Keep in mind; they can only freeze the amount you owe.
 If your account balance is $5,000 and you owe your creditor $3,000 in debt and court costs, you’ll still have access to $2,000.
+The frozen funds will remain frozen until the debt is repaid to the satisfaction of court order, the judgment is overturned, or an alternative arrangement is reached.

 If this happens to you, you have a couple of options.
 You can contest their lawsuit, especially if you were not properly served.
 By law, they have to notify you in writing of the court proceedings.
 If you were not notified, you have grounds to contest.